JeremyFenwick/jf.github.io/index.markdown

 ## CODECRAFTERS

 Codecrafters offers a variety of challenges where they generate all the tests for you, so it's about incrementally passing each stage until you have a complete solution.
+These challenges are interesting because they generally require building a replica of some well known technology.

 ### BITTORRENT